Searching for morels

 Then, either dry them for future use or saute them in butter and use immediately in pastas, omelets or sauces.

 Michigan calls itself the morel state.
-Mushroom Festival in Mesick, near Cadillac, is May 10-12 and offers mushroom contests as well as a carnival, flea market, games and a noon Saturday parade.
+Mushroom Festival in Mesick, near Cadillac, offers mushroom contests as well as a carnival, flea market, games and a noon Saturday parade.

-In Boyne City, MorelFest is May 16-19.
-This town near Lake Michigan offers a guided mushroom hunt, a mushroom competition with prizes, a morel seminar, cooking demonstrations and The Taste of Morels put on by local restaurants.
+Near Lake Michigan, MorelFest in Boyne City includes a guided mushroom hunt, a mushroom competition with prizes, a morel seminar, cooking demonstrations and The Taste of Morels put on by local restaurants.